qrtl/smi-custom/fastapi_auth_user_apikey/README.rst

 Configuration
 =============

--  Go to the FastAPI menu.
+-  Go to the FastAPI Endpoint menu item.
 -  Create a new endpoint or select an existing one.
--  Set the Authentication Method to API Key.
+-  Select 'Use User API-key Authentication'.
--  Select the users who are allowed to call the API using an API key.
+-  Select the users who are allowed to access the endpoint using their API key.

+**Note**: Make sure the selected users have generated their API keys under Account Security in 'My Profile'.

 Bug Tracker
 ===========